 [Special thanks to volunteer Samantha S. for her transcription work.
-If you’d like to volunteer as a standby transcriber or translator for SPL, contact us.]
+If you’d like to volunteer to transcribe or translate, please fill out our volunteer survey.]

 Illinois Right to Life (IRTL) was kind enough to host me on their podcast, Life Chat, with this flattering episode title “Secular Pro-Life: Crucial in the abortion debate.”
 IRTL Executive Director Steve Jacobs and I talked about all kinds of aspects of the abortion debate, comparing and contrasting secular versus religious pro-life perspectives; talking about biology, personhood, bodily rights; and laughing about some of the more fanciful stereotypes pro-choice people have about pro-lifers.